 What is depression?
 An in-depth overview

-1 in 7 Australians, including young people, will experience depression at some point in their lifetime.
+According to Beyond Blue, one in seven Australians, including young people, could experience depression at some point in their lives.
+If you are living with depression, you are not alone.

-In severe cases, people living with depression can also experience thoughts of self-harm and/or suicide.
+In severe cases, depression could lead to thoughts of self-harm or suicide.

-If you or someone you know is experiencing suicidal thoughts, there is help available.
+If you or someone you know is experiencing suicidal thoughts, help is available.
 For support, call Lifeline on 13 11 14, or if you are in immediate danger, call 000.

-While living with depression looks different for everyone, it's important to remember that with education, proper treatment, and effective coping strategies, you can get back to living a healthy and fulfilling life.
+While living with depression varies from person to person, Better Health Channel explains that it is crucial to remember that with education, proper treatment, and effective coping strategies, it is possible to lead a healthy and fulfilling life.

 Types of depression

-There are many different types of depression, each with slightly different symptoms, treatments and coping strategies.
+According to Beyond Blue, there are various types of depression, each with unique symptoms, treatments, and coping strategies.
+Some of these include:

 Major depressive disorder

-Major depressive disorder is the most common type of depression to be diagnosed with and is characterised by persistent low moods, negative thoughts and feelings of sadness, hopelessness, and worthlessness.
+According to Healthline, major depressive disorder is the most common form of depression, characterised by persistent low moods, negative thoughts, and feelings of sadness, hopelessness, and worthlessness.

-These feelings can interfere with your ability to complete everyday tasks, such as going to work or school, and can also lead to changes in appetite, sleep patterns, and concentration.
+These feelings could interfere with daily tasks, such as going to work or school, and might lead to changes in appetite, sleep patterns, and concentration.

 Persistent depressive disorder

-You might be living with persistent depressive disorder if you have experienced a depressed mood for most of the day, on most days, for over two years.
+Persistent depressive disorder, also known as dysthymia, might be present if you have experienced a depressed mood for most of the day, on most days, for over two years.

-This type of depression often develops in young people, which can lead adults with this condition to believe that they don't need to seek professional support because they've always felt this way.
+This type of depression often develops in young people, leading some adults to believe they do not need professional support because they have always felt this way.

 Seasonal affective disorder

-Seasonal affective disorder (SAD) is a type of depression that is related to changes in the seasons, usually beginning in autumn and continuing into the winter months.
+Seasonal affective disorder (SAD) is linked to changes in the seasons, usually beginning in autumn and continuing into winter.

 Melancholic depression

-Melancholic depression is a subtype of major depressive disorder that has both physical and emotional symptoms.
+Melancholic depression is a subtype of major depressive disorder that involves both physical and emotional symptoms.
+These could include fatigue, changes in appetite, and sleep patterns, as well as difficulty focusing on tasks.

-Some people may also experience difficulty speaking or an inability to complete sentences.
+Some people might also experience difficulty speaking or an inability to complete sentences, and in severe cases, even simple tasks such as brushing their teeth could feel impossible.

 Psychotic depression

-When psychotic symptoms are present, your depression can be more severe and treatment may need to be adjusted accordingly.
+When psychotic symptoms are present, the depression could be more severe, requiring adjusted treatment.

 Postpartum and perinatal depression

-Many women experience depression during pregnancy (perinatal depression) and after giving birth (postpartum depression).
-It can range from mild to severe and can last up to a year or more.
+According to the Black Dog Institute, many women experience depression during pregnancy (perinatal depression) and after giving birth (postpartum depression).

-Symptoms of postpartum and perinatal depression can include feeling overwhelmed, anxious, irritable, guilty, or disinterested in activities that were once enjoyable.
+Symptoms might include feeling overwhelmed, anxious, irritable, guilty, or disinterested in once enjoyable activities.

 Working colleagues support each other while living with depression and other mental health conditions